MetalPizzaCat/gobscript/readme.md

 ```

 If everything completed correctly the `out` folder will contain the `gsh` executable with can be used for running code

-# Expanding

-If you intend to fork and update the project to either include more functions or change some functionality there are a few things to know and few ways to make it easier